The Legend of Calamity Jane

 The Legend of Calamity Jane was a short-lived animated show that came out in 1997, a co-production of French TV channel Canal+ and The WB in America.
 The intent was to create something similar to the successful animated Batman show.
 Originally scheduled for 13 episodes, after just three weeks, the series vanished from the TV guides.
 While obviously not successful enough in the US, the full series ran as a dubbed version in several other countries.
 Over time, maybe partly due to not being available, the show developed a cult following.

-Originally, Jennifer Jason Leigh was chosen to play Calamity, but for uncertain reasons was replaced by Barbara Scarf, who does a good and satisfying job.
+Originally, Jennifer Jason Leigh was chosen to play Calamity, but for unknown reasons was replaced by Barbara Scarf, who does a good and satisfying job.
 Though remembering the roles Leigh played, and her subsequent role as an evil criminal in Tarantino’s western The Hateful Eight, one wonders how her Calamity Jane would have sounded.
 But then Calamity is a true blue hero here, so maybe Leigh wouldn’t really have fit this version of the character.

 The show itself takes place around 1876 and is great fun.
 Calamity Jane is an adult, red-haired and green-eyed woman, with a whip that regularly comes in handy for dangerous situations.
 She is serious-minded and on the side of the law, meaning whenever help is needed, she will be there.
 She has a horse called Dakota and drinks milk (hey, what do you expect – it’s made for kids!).
 Always on her side is old Joe Presto (Welker) who can best be described as her comic sidekick, though sometimes comes across a bit simple-minded.
 Also, I sometimes had problems understanding his mumbling, though you get used to it.
 Of course, when you tell the story of Calamity Jane, Wild Bill Hickok is never far away.
 In real life she claimed that they were a couple in Deadwood. though according to historians, this could easily be another made-up story, as she was famous for doing.
-In this show, he helps her from time to time and is voiced by Brown (the Kurgan from Highlander).
+In this show, he helps her from time to time and is voiced by Clancy Brown (the Kurgan from Highlander).

 The stories are one-offs, concluding at the end of each week, and Calamity usually has to deal with villains or other problems.
 For example, in the first episode, she prevents a war between the Comanches and the army; in another one she brokers peace between a racist settler and the Blackfoot tribe.
 Some villains can be quite nasty, although I don’t recall her killing any of them.
 But others are less confrontational.
 In one story, she meets her long-lost father, and in another, she has to deal with a young girl who has run away from home, and wants to become like her.